American Indoor Football: Second AIF incarnation (2023–2024)

-Third incarnation (2025-present)
+Third AIF incarnation (2025–2026)

+With the AIF effectively empty, Montero announced in late 2024 that the Cedar Rapids River Kings would be returning to play under the AIF brand, effectively conducting a hostile takeover of the league.
+This incarnation of AIF would be co-owned by Montero and Larry Clark Jr.

-The AIF is currently owned by Larry Clark, Jr. On November 5, 2024, the AIF named Mike McCoy as commissioner.
+On November 5, 2024, the AIF named Mike McCoy as commissioner.
 McCoy had previously spent the 2024 season as deputy commissioner of the Arena Football League and previously had been the final commissioner of Champions Indoor Football.
 On Christmas Day, December 25, 2024, the AIF welcomed the West Michigan Ironmen back to the league, where they previously played their inaugural season in 2016; the Ironmen had been playing in its own league Great Lakes Arena Football and will continue to play teams from GLAF in addition to their AIF schedule.
-The Ironmen join the River Kings, who returned to AIF after the departure of Morris and the other teams from the previous season, and a new team, the Coralville Chaos, which shares ownership with the River Kings.
+The Ironmen joined the River Kings and a new team, the Coralville Chaos, which shares ownership with the River Kings.

 On January 20, 2025, the league announced the signing of a two-game contract with the Hidden Gemz Phenoms, a traveling team run by Hidden Gemz Sports Scouting, a sports scouting rep group.
 By the start of the 2025 season, the Phenoms, GLAF champion Michigan Avengerz, Detroit Ravens and Midwest Typhoons had been classified as "AIF Travel Teams" on the AIF Web site.
 The season began February 14, 2025 with West Michigan's 75–7 rout of Coralville, with the Ironmen following that with a 55–0 shutout of Cedar Rapids on February 22.
 Mike McCoy has since left the league as commissioner.
 The league removed the Phenoms for "not being prepared to travel", which Hidden Gemz Sports Scouting has vehemently denied claiming the league "breached their contract" on their Facebook page, accusations that the league themselves has denied.
 They were replaced by the Ohio Blitz prior to the game with the River Kings in March.
 The Typhoons' game against the Chaos set for April 23rd was cancelled due to the arena having to be used for the Iowa Heartlanders ECHL hockey team's playoff series with no make-up date planned.